 - NYS motor vehicle (for search, trace, and fines)

 - NYS motor vehicle registration

-- Performance contracts: Require a copy of a fully executed contract
+- Performers and Performance contracts: Require a copy of a fully executed contract

 - Real estate/rentals: For office space with lease agreement refer to Real Estate Office for approval and contract review

 - Postage Meter Fund Replenishment (Does not includes USPS Postage)

 - Reservations/registrations: Conferences, Hotels, Luncheons, dinners, banquets require a copy of a fully executed contract